-U.S. jury finds Bayer's Roundup caused man's cancer
+Second U.S. jury finds Bayer's Roundup caused cancer

-(Reuters) - A U.S. jury on Tuesday found Bayer AG’s glyphosate-based weed killer caused a man’s non-Hodgkin’s lymphoma in a bellwether trial that may help determine the course of hundreds of similar cases.
+(Reuters) - A U.S. jury on Tuesday found Bayer AG’s glyphosate-based Roundup weed killer caused cancer, a blow to the company eight months after another jury issued a $289 million verdict over similar claims in a different case.

-The finding by the unanimous jury in San Francisco federal court clears the way for that same jury to determine if Bayer unit Monsanto is liable and must pay damages to California resident Edwin Hardeman in a second trial phase.
+Tuesday’s unanimous jury decision in San Francisco federal court, which came after five days of deliberation, was not a finding of Bayer’s liability for the cancer of plaintiff Edwin Hardeman.
+Liability and damages will be decided by the same jury in a second trial phase beginning on Wednesday.

-Bayer in a statement on Tuesday said it was disappointed with the jury’s initial decision.
+Bayer, which denies allegations that glyphosate or Roundup cause cancer, in a statement on Tuesday said it was disappointed with the jury’s initial decision.
+Bayer acquired Monsanto, the longtime maker of Roundup, for $63 billion last year.

 “We are confident the evidence in phase two will show that Monsanto’s conduct has been appropriate and the company should not be liable for Mr. Hardeman’s cancer,” the company said.